trueos/pcbsd/docs/controlpanel.rst

 Firewall Manager
 ================

-PC-BSD® uses the `PF firewall <http://www.openbsd.org/faq/pf/>`_ to protect your system.
-By default, the firewall is configured to let your system make
-Internet connections, use the :command:`ping` utility, and to communicate with other Windows and Unix-like systems using SMB and NFS.

-Advanced users who are already familiar with pf will find the default rulebase in :file:`/etc/pf.conf`.
-Users who are not familiar with directly editing this file can instead use the Firewall Manager GUI utility to view and modify the existing firewall rules.
+PC-BSD® uses the `IPFW firewall <http://www.freebsd.org/cgi/man.cgi?query=ipfw>`_ to protect your system.
+By default, the firewall is configured to allow all outgoing connections, but to deny all incoming connection requests.
+The default rulebase is located in :file:`/etc/ipfw.rules`.
+Use the Firewall Manager GUI utility to view and modify the existing firewall rules.

 .. note:: typically it is not necessary to change the firewall rules.
-You should not remove any existing rules unless you fully understand what the rule does.
-   Similarly, you should only add rules if you understand the security implications of doing so, especially if the rule allows connections to your computer.
+You should only add rules if you understand the security implications of doing so, as any custom rules will be used to allow connections to your computer.

-To access the Firewall Manager, go to :menuselection:`Control Panel --> Firewall Manager` or type :command:`pc-su pc-pfmanager`.
+To access the Firewall Manager, go to :menuselection:`Control Panel --> Firewall Manager` or type :command:`pc-su pc-fwmanager`.
 You will be prompted to input your password.
 Figure 8.16a shows the initial screen when you launch this utility.

 **Figure 8.16a: Firewall Manager Utility**